casualsnek/waydroid_script/README.md

     git clone https://github.com/casualsnek/waydroid_script
     cd waydroid_script
-    sudo python3 -m pip install -r requirements.txt sudo python3 waydroid_extras.py [-i/-g/-n/-h]
+    sudo python3 -m pip install -r requirements.txt sudo python3 main.py [-i/-g/-n/-h/-w]

 ## Install OpenGapps

-Open terminal and switch to directory where "waydroid_extras.py" is located then run:
+Open terminal and switch to directory where "main.py" is located then run:

-    sudo python3 waydroid_extras.py -g
+    sudo python3 main.py -g
-Then restart waydroid service with command below :

-    sudo systemctl start waydroid-container.service Then launch waydroid with:
+Then launch waydroid with:

     waydroid show-full-ui
-After waydroid has finished booting open terminal and switch to directory where "waydroid_extras.py" is located then run:
+After waydroid has finished booting open terminal and switch to directory where "main.py" is located then run:

-    sudo python3 waydroid_extras.py -i
+    sudo python3 main.py -i
 Copy the returned numeric ID open ["https://google.com/android/uncertified/?pli=1"](https://google.com/android/uncertified/?pli=1) enter the id and register it, you may need to wait upto 10-20 minutes for device to get registered, then clear Google Play Service's cache and try logging in !

 ## Install Magisk

-Open terminal and switch to directory where "waydroid_extras.py" is located then run:
+Open terminal and switch to directory where "main.py" is located then run:

-    sudo python3 waydroid_extras.py -m
+    sudo python3 main.py -m

 Magisk will be installed on next boot !